10 dead, 23 missing as hotel in China virus fight collapses

 The sudden collapse of the building in the southeastern city of Quanzhou on Saturday evening trapped 71 people, China’s Ministry of Emergency Management said.

 The ministry said that 38 had been rescued and 23 were still missing.
-Most of the rescued were taken to hospitals for treatment, some with serious injuries
+Most of the rescued were taken to hospitals for treatment, some with serious injuries.

 The cause of the collapse was under investigation, and the owner of the building was put under police control, the official Xinhua News Agency said.